nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Expected Outcome: Deletes the first index from the list of saved deadlines

 Description of Outcome:

 ```
 This module has been deleted from the current module list!
 ____________________________________________________________
 ```

 ---

 ### 3.4 Budget Planner: `/budget`

 All Budget Planner commands start with /budget.

+Budget `AMOUNT` should be an integer between the range of 0 to 20000000.

 ****